Olical/react-faux-dom/README.md

 export default withFauxDOM(MyReactComponent)
 ```

+## Limitations

+This library is intended to be used to build a React DOM tree from some mutable intermediate value which is then thrown away inside a `render` function.
+This means things that require mutation of the DOM, such as D3's animations, zooming, dragging and brushing will not work.

+Static charts will work fine out of the box, you can use this tool to translate SVG tools into DOM managed by React easily.
+If you wish to start adding in animations you'll have to use the `withFauxDOM` higher order component mentioned above and in a few of the examples.

+Before you go to use this tool, stop and think:

+ * Am I trying to build static DOM within a render method? - This is fine.
+ * Am I trying to hook up timers and event listeners with a 3rd party tool to manipulate some DOM after I have inserted it into the page? - This is not going to work.

 ## Installation

 You can install the package `react-faux-dom` from npm as you usually would.
 Then use webpack or browserify (etc) to bundle the source into your build.
 If you need a pre-built UMD version you can use [unpkg][].